Request a Consultation

 Thoracic surgery is dedicated to the treatment of diseases of the chest.
-The Rod Taylor Thoracic Care Center at the UF Health Cancer Center – Orlando Health provides state-of-the art diagnostics and treatments for lung and esophageal cancer.
+The Rod Taylor Thoracic Care Center at Orlando Health UF Health Cancer Center provides state-of-the art diagnostics and treatments for lung and esophageal cancer.

 Our surgeons were the first to perform robotic thoracic surgery in Central Florida in 2007, and the program is considered a leader in the field of robotic surgery.
 As a recognized da Vinci® epicenter for thoracic robotic surgery, surgeons from across the country and around the world come to our center to learn the latest techniques in robotic surgery for the treatment of lung cancer, chest tumors and esophageal cancer.

 Our doctors are committed to continually improving the outcome of minimally invasive and robotic thoracic surgery, and our program was awarded the highest 3-star rating from the Society of Thoracic Surgeons in 2015.

 Surgery for lung cancer most commonly includes removal of diseased lung tissue, a procedure known as a lobectomy, which generally provides the best chance for survival.
 A robotic lobectomy allows the surgeon to perform lung cancer surgery using a less invasive technique than conventional open surgery.
 With smaller incisions, robotic surgery normally results in fewer complications, less pain, and a faster hospital discharge and overall recovery.*

 In a robotic lobectomy, the surgeon removes the entire affected lobe.
 In certain patients, more lung function can be preserved through a robotic wedge resection in which a small, wedge-shaped portion of the lung is removed including the tumor and a certain amount of healthy tissue around it.